Robert Pilawa-Podgurski, Assistant Professor

 Address: 4042 Electrical and Computer Engineering Building, 306 North Wright Street, Urbana, Illinois 61801, USA

 Robert Pilawa-Podgurski is currently an Assistant Professor in the Electrical and Computer Engineering Department at the University of Illinois, Urbana-Champaign, and is affiliated with the Power and Energy Systems group.
 He performs research in the area of power electronics.
 His research interests include renewable energy applications, electric vehicles, energy harvesting, CMOS power management, high density and high efficiency power converters, and advanced control of power converters.
 Dr. Pilawa-Podgurski received the Chorafas Award for outstanding MIT EECS Master’s thesis, the Google Faculty Research Award in 2013, and the 2014 Richard M. Bass Outstanding Young Power Electronics Engineer Award of the IEEE Power Electronics Society, given annually to one individual for outstanding contributions to the field of power electronics before the age of 35.
-In 2015, he received the Air Force Office of Scientific Research Young Investigator Award, and in 2016, the UIUC Dean’s Award for Excellence in Research.
+In 2015, he received the Air Force Office of Scientific Research Young Investigator Award, the UIUC Dean’s Award for Excellence in Research in 2016, the UIUC Campus Distinguished Promotion Award in 2017, and the UIUC ECE Ronald W. Pratt Faculty Outstanding Teaching Award in 2017.
 Since 2014, he serves as Associate Editor for IEEE Transactions on Power Electronics, and for IEEE Journal of Emerging and Selected Topics in Power Electronics.
-He is co-author of six IEEE prize papers.
+He is co-author of eight IEEE prize papers.

 Tomas Modeer, PhD